hive-tools/sql-updater/README.md

 - [ ] Clean up the code a little bit
 - [ ] Create `-h --help` parameter
 - [ ] Init project with a specific commit
+- [ ] Implement for real filters from project configuration